userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/02.adding-sprunje/docs.md

     category: docs
 ---

-### The Sprunje file
+## The Sprunje

 We will use a Sprunje to sort, paginate and filter data after adding ufTable later on in this tutorial.
 Sprinkle Sprunje classes are stored inside the `src/Sprunje` directory.
 Create a new file in the directory called `PastrySprunje.php`.

 `app/sprinkles/pastries/src/Sprunje/PastriesSprunje.php`
 ```php